-Join Richard Harrington for an in-depth discussion in this video Assembling the shot, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Assembling the shot, part of Time-Lapse Video: High-Dynamic Range (HDR).

 Let's bring in the process damage sequence to build out a time lapse shot.
 This is pretty straight forward, and I'm going to show you the highlights of doing it in after effects.
 But there are several ways to pull this off.
 To begin, I'll chose file, import file.
 The shortcut is command or control I, and you can navigate at to images that you've processed.
 I've already run this through and in the folder called H-D-R, I'm going to step into H-D-R shot one, sort by name, and choose the first frame.